tdefa/tutorial/README.md

  Simulation framework provides cell volumes and nuclei.
  RNA-to-cell assignment can then be compared quantitatively to the known ground truth with metrics such as Jaccard index
- B - Marker selection method can be compared in term of in-situ cell type accuracy and RNA-cell assignement error (Jacard index))
+ B - The marker selection method can be compared in terms of in-situ cell type accuracy and RNA-cell assignment error (Jacard index))
- C - RNA-cell assignement method can also be compared in term of in-situ cell type accuracy and RNA-cell assignement error (Jacard index))
+ C - RNA-cell assignment method can also be compared in terms of in-situ cell type accuracy and RNA-cell assignment error (Jacard index))